Mobile App UI Testing Guide: Learn how to perform iOS and Android UI Testing

 Although these type of issues doesn’t affect the usability or functionality of the app, still a consistent look of the application helps to build a friendly relation between the application and the user.

-One of the most important thing in style is the font of the different pages.
+One of the most important things in style is the font of the different pages.
 The font should be tested well in order to avoid any inconsistency in the look and feel of the application.

-Most of the times, we focus the text that is visible in normal situations and ignore the text that appears in specific situations.
+Most of the time, we focus on the text that is visible in normal situations and ignore the text that appears in specific situations.
 Success and Failure messages are an example of such type of text.

 Another factor which important in style is a relation between the font color and the situation in which text is displayed.